kevinjalbert/pronto-stylelint/README.md

 ## Configuration of pronto-stylelint

-pronto-stylelint can be configured by placing a `.pronto_stylelint.yml` inside the directory where pronto is run.
+pronto-stylelint can be configured by adding to the [pronto configuration file](https://github.com/prontolabs/pronto?tab=readme-ov-file#configuration) `.pronto.yml`.

-Following options are available:
+The following options are available:

 | Option               | Meaning                                                                                  | Default                                   |
 | -------------------- | ---------------------------------------------------------------------------------------- | ----------------------------------------- |